Investigator says teen admitted he shot Alabama sheriff

 Shackled and wearing a black and white jail uniform, Johnson was escorted under a heavy law enforcement presence into the crowded courtroom.
 The hearing was held at the county courthouse across the street from the gas station where Williams was shot.

-District Judge Adrian Johnson ruled there was enough evidence to send the case to grand jury.
+District Judge Tom Sport, who took over the case after a local judge recused himself, ruled there was enough evidence to send the case to grand jury.
 He denied a defense request for bond.

 Sometimes known as “Big John” for his towering frame, the 62-year-old sheriff was a beloved figure in the county where he spent decades in law enforcement before becoming sheriff.
 More than 2,000 mourners attended his memorial service in Montgomery.

-Note: This story has been corrected to show that the presiding judge was Judge Tom Sport.